Skip to main content

 Is your bike properly covered?

 ACC handles your personal injuries.
-It does not handle your bike.
-In New Zealand, motorcycles are typically covered under the same type of motor vehicle policy as cars, though the terms, limits, and conditions often differ for bikes.
-Kapi Insurance helps you find the right cover for your motorcycle through trusted insurers.
-We review the policy wording, check for gaps, and make sure your motorbike, your riding gear, and your liability as a rider are properly addressed.
+Your bike?
+That is on you.
+In New Zealand, motorcycles sit under the same motor vehicle policy type as cars, but the terms, limits, and conditions can differ in ways that catch riders off guard.
+Kapi Insurance finds the right cover for your motorcycle through trusted insurers.
+We go through the policy wording, look for gaps, and make sure your motorbike, riding gear, and liability are sorted before you need them.

 Comprehensive or third-party